 where $ds_\phi=\sqrt{g_{\phi \phi}}|_{r=r_{ISCO}} d\phi$ is the line element for constant $r$, $\theta=\pi/2$, and $t$.
 Since axially symmetric space-times do not depend on the angular coordinate $\phi$ the ISCO location becomes

 With this definition one can compare the properties of the ZV wormhole and Kerr black hole in a manner that does not depend on the coordinate choice.
 The relation between the location of the ISCOs in the Kerr geometry and ZV wormhole is shown in the right panel of Fig.~\ref{ISCO}.
-It is immediately clear that the effect of the deviation parameter of the ZV wormhole can mimic the spin of the Kerr black hole producing the same radius for the inner edge of the accretion disc around astrophysical compact massive object. }
+It is immediately clear that the effect of the deviation parameter of the ZV wormhole can mimic the spin of the Kerr black hole producing the same radius for the inner edge of the accretion disk around an astrophysical compact massive object. }

-Therefore we conclude that from the observation of only the accretion disk around a compact object of known mass $M$, if we are able to determine the value of the ISCO radius, we may not be able to determine with certainty that the object must be a Kerr black hole, since there exists a value of $\sigma$ for which the ZV wormhole would exhibit the same radius of the ISCO.
+Therefore, we conclude from the observation of only the accretion disk around a compact object of known mass $M$, that if we are able to determine the value of the ISCO radius, we may not be able to determine with certainty that the object must be a Kerr black hole, since there is a value of $\sigma$ for which the ZV wormhole would exhibit the same radius of the ISCO.

-{ To complicate things further, observations can not measure the ISCO location directly but instead measure other properties related to the intensity or spectrum of the light emitted by the disk.
-For example, observations can determine the radiative efficiency of the system at ISCO~\cite{Kong:2014wha}.
-Therefore it is worth checking if the ZV wormhole can provide the same radiative efficiency as the Kerr black hole.
+{ To complicate things further, observations cannot measure the ISCO location directly but instead measure other properties related to the intensity or spectrum of the light emitted by the disk.
+For example, observations can determine the radiative efficiency of the system at the ISCO~\cite{Kong:2014wha}.
+Therefore it is worth checking to see whether the ZV wormhole can provide the same radiative efficiency as the Kerr black hole.
 The radiative efficiency of the disk around a massive object is given by the expression